 I remember sitting next to the family pool, listening to and getting briefed on his lastest find...
 Can - Tago Mago.
 The one with the United Artist envelope sleeve.
 He talked about "the explosion", the drumming and the incredible guitar and that this was the "ultimate trip music".

 This was my introduction to "Krautrock".
 Later I heard Kraftwerk's Autobahn and learned about Tangerine Dream, all of which feed into my general interest in "Electronic Music".
-While rifeling through the second section at "Batman Records" (now long gone from Melbourne) I found a copy of Tago Mago for my record collection.
-This was recorded onto cassette and when it was available on CD I again got a copy, so it is one of my most listened to recordings.
+While rifeling through the second hand section at "Batman Records" (now long gone from Melbourne) I found a copy of Tago Mago, for my record collection.
+This was recorded onto cassette and when it was available on CD I again got a copy.
+So it is one of my most listened to recordings.
 In Melbourne there was a shop called "Pipe Music", owned by a very pushy German guy, who was always insisting on putting ear cans on your head to listen to the latest and greatest things from Germany.

 "Krautrock" was a term applied by the English music press.
 As a label it does not pass the "p.c. test" and the bands and artists universally refuted the term.
 To me it simply meant rock (ish) music from Germany and the term "kosmische musik" (cosmic music) was also applied to the genre.
 As I did more research and listening (rock or rock audience targeted music from Germany in late '60s to mid '70s) I found the music fell into three camps: primitive feedback/noise heavy, rock based (krautrock) and colour/timbre focused peices (kosmische).